JelleZijlstra/ast_decompiler/README.rst

     >> decompile(ast.parse('(a + b) * c'))
     (a + b) * c

-This module has only been tested on Python 2.7.
+This module has been tested on Python 2.7 and 3.6.